Mboga/belgium-real-estate/README.md

     - Feature Engineeering: I extract of additional informative feaures to enable the model capture trends and seasonality.
         - Lagged Price: The median price from the previous quarter (prix_median_lag1)
-        - Rolling MEan: A rolling average of prices over the last quarters (prix_median_rolling_4q) to smooth out noise and capture yearly trends
+        - Rolling Mean: A rolling average of prices over the last quarters (prix_median_rolling_4q) to smooth out noise and capture yearly trends

     - Data Preparation: The dataset was prepared as follows:
         - Time-Serieis Indexing: A datetime index was created to handle the time-series data